 CTA: stands for call to action.
 In an SMS/MMS, email, ad, or website, a CTA is the language that attempts to get the recipient/reader/visitor to do something specific.
 For example, the “Buy Now” button in an email is a CTA.

 CTR: stands for click through rate.
 Used for ads, SMS/MMS, and email.
 For an ad, CTR is normally the number of clicks divided by the number of impressions.
-For email and text message, CTR is the number of clicks divided by the number of delivered messages.
-(CTR is sometimes calculated as number of clicks divided by number of opens, so clarify what people mean when they talk about CTR.)
+For email and text message, CTR is the number of clicks divided by the number of opened messages.
+(It's important to note that Click Rate is a different term and calculated as number of clicks divided by number of delivered messages.
+It's key to clarify what people mean when they are talking about clicks.)

 Display advertising: a display ad, also known as a banner ad, is a form of online paid advertising that is typically a designed image or a photo and copy.
 Viewers can then click on the image with the promotion to be taken to the corresponding landing page.